 80) High Noon (1952), directed by Fred Zinnemann.

 High Noon reflects a peculiarity in the American consciousness; the most powerful nation in the history of the world frequently likes to pretend it’s the underdog.
 This is errant nonsense in virtually all cases, and has been since the dawn of the 20th Century.
 (The most recent example is, what, the 1980 Olympic hockey team?)
 Will Kane, like a horoscope in the newspaper, is just blank enough to be worn as a mask.
 Kane stands in for that feeling of American independence and duty, and we in the theater use Kane to stand in for own troubles and our own sense that the world is against us.
 This ignores certain facts about the film’s setting – for one, that Will Kane is the marshal and thus he has significant authority – but it feels good to think it.
+(Thus the famous response from John Wayne that he thought this movie was the “most un-American” thing he had ever seen; has Kane really vacated all of his authority, and so thoroughly, that he can’t work anyone else into a posse?)
 High Noon is a great feel-good movie, maybe the consummate picture about the myth of the West.

 79) Johnny Guitar (1954), directed by Nicholas Ray.

 Picture links back here